 Here is an example of a wurfl.conf configuration file.
 You can configure the following WURFL options:

-Also note that the requested capability values will be placed in appropriate
+The requested static and virtual capability values will be placed in the appropriate

 WURFL_ prefix.
 For example, if you requested